-This is a timeline of the major projects I have worked on during my career as an artist and entrepreneur.
-With each new project on this list, I have grown as an author, speaker, teacher, and solopreneur.
+This is a timeline of the major projects I have worked on during my career as an author and entrepreneur.
+With each new project on this list, I have grown as a writer, speaker, teacher, and solopreneur.
 These are just the long-term projects and do not include the hundreds of blog posts, articles, workshops, and webinars I’ve done over the years.
 To see what I’m working on right now, visit my now page.

 2017—Praying the Angelus, my third paperback book, was published.
 I also transitioned into a part-time role at work to dedicate more time to my online business, books, speaking, and family.
-I finished the weekly Gospel worksheets and created three new activity packs for members of The Religion Teacher: Catholic Social Teaching and the Book of Genesis Worksheets, and The Lord’s Prayer Worksheets.
+I finished the weekly Gospel worksheets and created three new activity packs for members of The Religion Teacher: Catholic Social Teaching Activity Pack, Book of Genesis Worksheets, and The Lord’s Prayer Worksheets.
 I also started recording frequent, live whiteboard lessons on Facebook.

 2016—To Heal, Proclaim, and Teach, my book on evangelization, was finally published after two years of research and writing.
 It is a practical guide to anyone who feels compelled to spread the Christian faith, especially those working in ministry.
 The goal for the book: to help the Catholic Church transition away from over-emphasizing teaching when healing and proclaiming is needed most.

-2015—I started a project that would take the next three years to complete: worksheets for every Sunday Gospel.
-Creating a worksheet is an artform and I got better with each new attempt.
+2015—I started a project that would take the next three years to complete: worksheets for every Sunday Gospel reading.
+Creating a worksheet is an art (believe it or not) and I got better with each new attempt.
 I blogged a lot less, but created a lot more.
 I also released another worksheet packet on the Works of Mercy.
 I spent a lot of time during this year working on my next book, too.

 2014—The Religion Teacher membership website officially launched.
 I didn’t know what people would find to be valuable at first.
 It was a constant learning cycle and I never would have known what teachers really needed until I started working on this library of resources.

 2013—31 Days to Becoming a Better Religious Educator (my first book!!) was published.
 I wrote my second book that year, a digital-only study guide to Pope Francis’s first encyclical that served as an early experiment in digital publishing for Ave Maria Press.
 I also created two new packets of worksheets for The Religion Teacher on Lectio Divina and praying the Rosary.
 This was a productive year as a part-time author!

-2012—After five years and many late nights and early mornings, I graduated from Notre Dame with a M.A. in Theology.
+2012—After five years and many late nights and early mornings, I graduated from The University of Notre Dame with a M.A. in Theology.
 Instead of waking up at 5:00 a.m. to read books for my classes, I started writing them.
-I also published my two best-selling digital products at The Religion Teacher: activity pacts for Lent and Advent.
+I also published the two best-selling digital products at The Religion Teacher: activity packs for Lent and Advent.

 2011—I created the first downloadable product for The Religion Teacher to help religious educators adapt their students to the new translation of the Mass.
 I got one email that objected to the idea that I would sell products for money, but dozens of emails expressing gratitude.
 It’s amazing how the one piece of negative feedback sticks with you.